 Standalone Web Pages can increase your conversions up to 87%.
 Yet there is a whole graveyard of landing pages.
 Why is that?

 That is because a lot of marketers sabotage the whole purpose of a landing page by including too many offers, products or services.
 This just makes your landing page just another page of your website.

 Follow this thumb rule- “One Landing Page, One Offer” and let the magic unfold.

 4. Make Interactive Landing Pages

 And this applies even for landing pages.
-But how can you make one that is personalised for each of your leads?
+But how can you make one that is personalized for each of your leads?

 The answer is ”interactive elements”.
-Adding interactive videos, hotspots, etc to your landing page can create wonders.
-You are not only personalising your page for each lead but you are also giving them a great user experience.
+Adding interactive videos or hotspots to your landing page can create wonders.
+You are not only personalizing your page for each lead but you are also giving them a great user experience.